This Bleeding City: Reception

 Critical reception for This Bleeding City has been mixed.
-The Scotsman and The Guardian both gave mostly negative reviews of the work and The Guardian wrote that "This Bleeding City conjures some voyeuristic curiosity as a novel of our age, but I suspect it lacks the perspective to outlive it."
-In contrast The New Statesman and the Financial Times both praised the work, with the Financial Times writing that "Though the book has a few flaws, it is enjoyable and worth reading for the narrative drive.
+The Scotsman and The Guardian both gave mostly negative reviews of the work; the reviewer writing as The Guardian wrote that "This Bleeding City conjures some voyeuristic curiosity as a novel of our age, but I suspect it lacks the perspective to outlive it."
+In contrast, The New Statesman and the Financial Times both praised the work, with the Financial Times writing that "Though the book has a few flaws, it is enjoyable and worth reading for the narrative drive.
 Preston’s style is both spare and rich, brutal and deft."